microsoft/vscode-docs/blogs/2020/06/09/go-extension.md

 The VS Code Team

-PS: You can read the announcement from the Go team [here](https://blog.golang.org/vscode-go)
+P.S.
+You can also read the announcement from the Go team on [The Go Blog](https://blog.golang.org/vscode-go).